 Minor in an additional liberal arts area is also required (5-6 courses depending on area selected).
-Students who complete a second major will not be required to complete a minor.
+Students who complete a second major or the Mild Intervention licensure sequence will not be required to complete a minor.

 For those students wishing to obtain certification for K-6 licensure, admission to the Teacher Education Program, the electives Edu 456 (student teaching) and Mat 212, Problem Solving with Elementary Mathematics will be required.